yahesh/v02enc/README.md

 # v02enc

-`v02enc` is a password-based encryption application that support several recipients and has the option to update an encrypted file as long as the user has access to the password of a single recipient.
+`v02enc` is a password-based encryption application that supports several recipients and has the option to update an encrypted file as long as the user has access to the password of a single recipient.

 `vim02enc` is a small script that enables a user to transparently edit a `v02enc`-encrypted file.
 After closing the file, it will be encrypted for all former recipients.